PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

     Provide any other optional information and create your block.

+    Note that the ability to infer credentials from the running environment was recently added.
+TK - Kevin, Bianca

 === "Google Vertex AI"

     Select **GCP Credentials** for the block type.

-    For use in a push work pool, this block must have the contents of the JSON key stored in the Service Account Info field, as such:
+   This block must have the contents of the JSON key stored in the Service Account Info field, like this:

     ![Configuring GCP Credentials block for use in GCP work pools](/img/guides/gcp-creds-block-setup.png)